corvusdeinanis/cuddlyspaceship/content/Parallel Computing.md

 - due to hitting a **bottleneck** in terms of **frequency scaling** [^1]
 - higher frequency = more power draw, more heat generated
 - so instead, we have been able to reduce space needed for components and  pack more computational power in. **More  number of compute models instead of higher frequency**
-### Silly drawing I made to understand parallel computing better
+### Silly Drawing I Made to Understand Parallel Computing Better

 ![A silly comic illustrating how parallel computing came about.
 By comparing it to the management of a lemonade stand.
 100% accurate](images/parallelcomputingcomic.svg)